City or Countryside: Explore Both on These Europe Rail Holidays

 Whether you are looking to explore scenic country views or discover architectural delights in the city, you can do both and more on some amazing Europe rail holidays.
 Rail journeys traverse paths where other modes of transport can’t easily get to, offering you a unique opportunity to sit back, relax and enjoy a perspective like no other.
 We love slow travel and spending more time in one place so you can make some personal connections to the people and the place.
 Rail travel is an interesting way to travel slow, hopping effortlessly between city sights while taking in some of the most stunning backdrops along the way.
 Then it isn’t a question of how but when… and where, of course.

-This year, our travels took us through some of Europe’s most iconic cities, and we often wondered what it would have been like to travel more by train instead of our planes, trains, and automobiles approach.
+This year, our travels took us through some of Europe’s most iconic cities, ticking several off our ever-growing Europe bucket list.
+We’ve often wondered what it would have been like to travel more by train instead of our planes, trains, and automobiles approach.
 As Americans, we also marveled at all the rail journeys Europe is known for — you can get to so many incredible places in such a short amount of time, seeing both beautiful countryside and grand cities in one trip.
 We have some serious train envy!
 On our next trip, we will definitely be hopping on board more.
 If you’re eager to do the same, here are some of the top destinations for your next European rail journey.

 Beginning your journey with a weekend in Berlin, where you can trace the timeline of a historical and cultural revolution onto Leipzig, Dresden and even cross the border into the Czech Republic.
 It’s the perfect journey for anyone who loves history as much as they love exploring.
 With an abundance of architectural treasures to discover; from Leipzig’s hilltop Schloss Colditz Castle to Prague’s Astronomical Clock, it’s the ultimate city break.
 From Prague it’s just a short train ride south to the fairytale town of Cesky Krumlov or Ceske Budějovice, the original home of Budweiser beer.